 - Although difficult in most cases, an attorney in the area where you are being held can petition the court to allow you to post bond on the fugitive warrant.
 This is usually the least desirable option because it is usually more efficient to hire an attorney in the area where the warrant was issued.
 In some cases, the client may want to hire an attorney in both jurisdictions if he intends to fight extradition.

-- The same benefits of avoiding extradition discussed above apply: avoiding having to repay Florida for the thousands of dollars it costs to extradite you, avoid posting bond, avoid sitting in jail for months while awaiting extradition, and avoid sitting in jail in Florida on the criminal charges.
+- The same benefits of avoiding extradition discussed above apply: avoiding any need to repay Florida the money it cost to extradite you, avoiding posting bond, avoiding sitting in jail for months while awaiting extradition, and avoiding sitting in jail in Florida on the criminal charges.

 The Extradition Clause in the Florida Constitution

 The Extradition Clause provides a procedure for returning a person accused of a crime in one state who is present in another state.